 Second, don't panic—and definitely don't start frantically Googling for a different database to use.
 PostgreSQL is the most loved database out there and the best foundation for your application, but if you’re scaling, it may need a little extra love.

-Sizing Your PostgreSQL Database
+CPU Sizing for Your PostgreSQL Database

 There are three main components of the (usually virtual) machine that runs your database: memory (RAM), CPU, and disk I/O. This post will focus on CPU and memory.

-CPU is the core work unit in your database.
+Your CPU is the core work unit in your database.
 Operations such as data transfer between the database and client, index scanning, data joining, and the evaluation of WHERE clauses all rely on the CPU.
 Generally, given the absence of memory or disk constraints, PostgreSQL's read throughput scales in direct proportion to the number of available cores.

 💡Queries per Second (QPS) ≈ (1 / Average Query Runtime in Seconds) × Number of Cores